Lookbook

 A lookbook is a collection of photographs compiled to show off a model, photographer, style, stylist, or clothing line.
 Usually, bloggers or vloggers will "model" fashionable looks for that month or season.
 This gives viewers ideas on how to style outfits, or to show what the latest fashions are.
-It is an especially popular term with "fashion bloggers".
+It is an especially popular term among "fashion bloggers".

 Lookbooks in their online form can be described as "fashion diaries" because bloggers are constantly updating them on a daily or weekly basis.
-However, sometimes they are made to compile the looks of other people such as a celebrity, politician or socialite.
+However, sometimes they are made to compile the looks of other people such as a celebrity, politicians or socialites.
 They can also be used as an artist's portfolio.

-Lookbook in fashion industry

-Lookbooks take a special place in the fashion industry, as they are used to present the product to the client.
-There are multiple reasons for that:

-There is a global shift towards online business.

-Online lookbook is a digital marketing tool that helps companies reach out to their target audience worldwide.
-For example, 'due to the increasing advancement in online marketing trends and rising trend of use of digital media for product marketing, the demand for online shopping of jewelry is predicted to witness tremendous growth in the coming years.
-Moreover, due to the growing adoption of technological advancement techniques and innovative stones for artificial jewelry is anticipated to contribute major growth in e-commerce industry.
-Due to the increasing trend is advanced standard of living, growing fashion, and living a luxury lifestyle the demand for global online jewelry market is anticipated to witness significant growth over the forecast period'.

-The lookbook helps to build an emotional connection with the clients.

-To achieve it, all the professional lookbooks and catalogs makers advise presenting a product on a person and within a context."A golden diamond necklace on the white background says nothing.
-But if you put this necklace on the grandma’s neck and imagine a grandpa hugging her, you will see that this necklace is a symbol of life-long love.
-So, would you prefer to spend $1000 on a chain or the never-ending love?"